Building on our success and inviting you to be a part of what’s next

 Beautifully designed marketing collateral for your office or cafe that highlights your commitment to healthy, happy families from farm to cup.

-A VIP invitation to our partners-only event at the 2019 Expo in Boston with other industry leaders.
+A VIP invitation to our partners-only event at the 2020 Expo in Portland with other industry leaders.

 A firm position of leadership among your peers, solidified by your active commitment to a healthy supply chain at all levels.

 Active participation in the creation of tools, resources, and education to make a real difference.

 $1,000 can help build stable supply chains and happy, healthy families.
 How can you say no to that?

 Your support of Equal Origins in 2019 will help us:

 Build the next round of tools that respond to industry needs and opportunities

 Determine appropriate links between gender equity and youth engagement, and highlight strategic directions for moving forward